Palm Stearin vs Stearic Acid. What’s the difference?

 Palm stearin and Stearic acid are examples of palm oil-derived chemicals.
 However, sometimes we are still confused between both products.
 Are they the same or not?
 What’s the difference?

 By nature, palm oil is composed of 50% saturated fatty acids (solid) and 50% unsaturated and poly-unsaturated fatty acids (liquid); due to this nature, it is possible to separate the oil into two fractions: Olein (liquid fraction) and Stearin (solid fraction).
 This is the real Palm Stearin.
 Palm stearin is the solid fraction of palm oil that is produced by partial crystallization at a controlled temperature.
+Check this useful reference.

 Unlike Stearic Acid, Palm Stearin is not an acid, in fact it has a pH very close to neutral, hence, special handling precautions are not required.